georchestra/maelstro/README.md

 ## Kubernetes deploy

-in the [helm](helm/) folder contains a helm chart to deploy the app
+The [helm](helm/) folder contains a helm chart which can be used to deploy the app.

 ## Frontend development